Stack guides

 Recommended software stacks

-Each stack explains the default tool mix, setup order, alternatives, and what not to buy too early.
+Each stack explains the starting tool mix, setup order, alternatives, and what not to buy too early.

 Beginner Creator Stack